School of Education: Associate Degrees

 The Associate in Science degree requires 60 semester hours of credit.

 Basic computer proficiency is expected in all courses at Granite State College.
-Software Tools (CMPL 511 Software Tools (4 s.h.)) is available as an elective for students who need this foundation.
+Students who need this foundation should speak with their Academic Advisor to discuss available options.

 Granite State College cannot confirm that these programs lead to any certifications in other states.
 It is highly recommended that you contact the appropriate agency in your state before beginning a program.